-- for facility specific bulletin boards

-- for department specific bulletin boards

-- for Safety and First Aid bulletin boards
+Chief Executive Officer - for facility specific bulletin boards Department Heads - for department specific bulletin boards O.H.&S. Committee - for Safety and First Aid bulletin boards

-- for Union bulletin boards
+Local Union Executive(s) - for Union bulletin boards

-BULLYING AND HARASSMENT Policy
+BULLYING AND HARASSMENT

 The German-Canadian Care Home is committed to ensuring the health and safety of its workers and will take all reasonable steps to prevent where possible, or otherwise minimize, workplace bullying and harassment.
 Bullying and harassment is not acceptable or tolerated in this workplace.
 All workers will be treated in a fair and respectful manner.